phillipdavidstearns/changemac/README.md

 	-v		verbose output
 ```

-Always run as root.
+Always run as root using `sudo` if you're not already logged in with root access.
 The order of options and arguments is important.
 All options must be specified *before* supplying the `[interface]` and optional `[MAC]` arguments.

 ```
 sudo changemac